-In an email dated January 14, 2020, Inyo County Water Department Hydrologist Keith Rainville provided the following information regarding hydrologic responses to the July 2019 Ridgecrest Earthquakes:
+In an email dated January 14, 2020, Inyo County Water Department Hydrologist Keith Rainville provided information regarding hydrologic responses to the July 2019 Ridgecrest Earthquakes, portions of this email are paraphrased here:

 On July 4 and 5, 2019 two large earthquakes, magnitudes (Mw) 6.4 and 7.1, respectively, struck the Ridgecrest area in the vicinity of the Ash Hill, Airport Lake and Little Lake fault zones.
-A significant sequence of aftershocks followed both events with strike-slip movement noted in a NW-SE trending zone approximately 70 kilometers (km) long by 40 km wide.
 Groundwater levels in Rose Valley, located approximately 20-30 miles northwest of the epicenters, have responded to these seismic events with both temporary step-changes and some longer-term trends as noted in Hay Ranch CUP monitoring wells.